 The throughput you need from the service: Select the appropriate App Plan for your App service based on your needs.
 You can scale up or down the App.
-This should also influence your Azure Search SKU selection, see more details here.
+This should also influence your Azure Cognitive Search SKU selection, see more details here.

 Size and the number of knowledge bases: Choose the appropriate Azure search SKU for your scenario.
 You can publish N-1 knowledge bases in a particular tier, where N is the maximum indexes allowed in the tier.
 Also check the maximum size and the number of documents allowed per tier.

 For example, if your tier has 15 allowed indexes, you can publish 14 knowledge bases (1 index per published knowledge base).
 The fifteenth index is used for all the knowledge bases for authoring and testing.